felipenoris/XLSX.jl/docs/src/formatting.md

 It is possible to use each of these functions in turn to ensure every possible attribute is consistently applied to a range of cells.
 However, if perfect uniformity is required, then `setUniformStyle` is considerably more efficient.
-It will simply take the `styleID` of the first cell in the range and apply it uniformly to each cell in the range.
+It will simply take the `styleId` of the first cell in the range and apply it uniformly to each cell in the range.
 This ensures that all of font, fill, border, format, and alignment are all completely consistent across the range: